 We conducted our audit in accordance with Brazilian and international auditing standards.
-Our responsibilities under those standards are further described in the "Auditors' responsibilities for the audit of the financial statements" section of our report.
-We are independent of the Bank in accordance with the relevant ethical requirements included in the Accounting Professional Code of Ethics and in the professional standards issued by the Brazilian Federal Accounting Council, and we have fulfilled our ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the "Auditors' responsibilities for the audit of the consolidated financial statements" section of our report.
+We are independent of the Bank and the entities included in the Prudential Conglomerate in accordance with the relevant ethical requirements included in the Accounting Professional Code of Ethics and in the professional standards issued by the Brazilian Federal Accounting Council, and we have fulfilled our ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.